 Another factor to consider would be your level of engagement with these accounts.
 Do you truly enjoy their posts?
 Are they informative?
 Do they make you laugh or entertain you in some way?
 If so, continue following them because that means they bring you positivity in some way!
 Over time, you will see that by unfollowing certain accounts your social media will become a more positive environment to enjoy daily.

 One of my guilty pleasures is plugging in my phone right next to my bed and finding myself scrolling the internet 3 hours past my bedtime.
 Not only is this habit bad for your sleep schedule, but it’s horrible for your mental health!
 A better alternative is to leave your phone in a different room while you sleep so that you don’t end up checking work emails at 3:00am and triggering anxiety prior to sleeping.
 By doing this, you will notice a huge difference in your sleep schedule.
 This will ensure that your relationship with your smartphone stays healthy!

 My favourite app for emotional wellness is called Reset Zone!
 Reset Zone provides one minute tips and tools from real practitioners to help you reset your emotions.
-My favorite part about the app is that you receive different videos depending on how intensely you are feeling that certain emotion!
+My favourite part about the app is that you receive different videos depending on how intensely you are feeling that certain emotion!
 By downloading wellness apps, you are setting a positive tone for your daily smartphone experience, and it also serves as a great tool for calming down daily anxiety or stress triggers!